seguinleo/Snake/README.md

 # Snake
-Snake game HMI in Python with leaderboard using Tkinter.
+Snake game HMI in Python with leaderboard

 Made by **PouletEnSlip** © 2022 - All Rights Reserved